Boxes and coffee

 Ready for shipping.

 The next step was to get the box shipped out of the country.
 Like last time, I couldn’t be sure of my eventual destination, so I couldn’t just send it ahead of me.
 I needed to ship it to someone who could hold onto it for three months or possibly longer, and then be willing to send it somewhere else.
+This time the (dubious) honor would go to my nephew James.

 The lobby was closed but a guy came out and started to tell me that the nearest DHL shipment center was quite a ways away.
-Then he paused mid-sentence, shook his head as if to clear it, and told me to come inside because they could just ship the package here.
+Then he paused mid-sentence, shook his head as if to clear it, and told me to come inside because they could just ship the package there.

-He brought me back into the rear office, and I sat in a chair by his desk.
+He led me back into the rear office, and I sat in a chair by his desk.
 He opened the website shipping interface on his computer and walked through the forms with me.
 All around, people were moving boxes and loading up a van, listening to 80’s-era rock music loud on a stereo built into the wall.
 In about ten minutes they shut the van doors with a bang and it sped out of the loading bay.

-My friend clicked the last button on the form and saw that the site intended to charge me 900 dollars to ship an empty box.
-He hissed in his breath, then without saying a word to me, he put on his earphones and made several phone calls, talking rapidly in Icelandic.
-He leaned his head close to mine and said, “bear with me,” then got up and left the desk for a while, still arguing on the phone in Icelandic.
 Eventually he pulled out his earpiece and sat down again.
-He opened another window on his computer, typed a few things, and presented me with a bill for $450 — cutting the cost in half.
+He opened another window on his computer, typed a few things, and presented me with a bill for $450 — cutting the cost right in half.
 I had never asked for a discount, and he had no obligation to give one to a wacky foreign tourist like me, but there it was.
 I could only conclude that charging so much to ship a box was morally offensive to him, and he had the freedom to do something about it, and so he did.

-While the paperwork printed and he ran my credit card, we chatted about traveling the island and the weather projections, and I showed him a picture of the bike.
+Anyway, while the paperwork printed and he ran my credit card, I applied some additional tape to the box and we chatted about traveling the island and the weather projections.
+I used all the tape I brought and it still didn’t seem like enough.
+Another note for next time…

 Cafe Petite in Keflavik